 Hello, hello and welcome to episode 14 of The Elevatory Podcast.
 Anna Jonak here, founder of The Elevatory.
 So where are we headed today, you might ask?
 Well, you'd have known from the title that we're here to talk about my favourite thing: numbers and data.
 But before you run away, please stop, hear me out because I have some gold for you today and I promise you that you're going to want to listen to this a couple of times and you're going to want a pen and a piece of paper.

-You've definitely going to have heard me say this, and I'll keep repeating it until I'm blue in the face, but many women avoid their numbers.
+You've definitely going to have heard me say this, and I'll keep repeating it until I'm blue in the face, but many people avoid their numbers.
 But if you're in ecommerce you’re in a numbers game, and it's my vision and mission to empower you to really understand this stuff so that you can leverage your data to make better decisions, help you make more money, be more profitable, you name it.

 I'm going to do that today by walking you through some key metrics that you can start looking at right now with some performance benchmarks so that you can assess how your store is working on multiple levels, and to see where you might need to create some fixes.
 Not just where, but what's driving the issue in the first place.